Oneflow-Inc/libai/docs/source/tutorials/basics/Auto_Parallel.md

 ## Train/Evaluate model in auto-parallel mode

-You can train your own model in auto-prallel mode by simply updating the config as follows:
+You can train your own model in auto-parallel mode by simply updating the config as follows:

 ### Modify config file

 ```python
 # your config
 from .common.models.graph import graph